 FHIR Listener extension Installation

-Once you download FHIR Listener extension, go to Mirth Connect and click on the “Extensions” as shown in the following.
+Once you download FHIR Listener extension, go to Mirth Connect/NextGen Connect and click on the “Extensions” as shown in the following.

 In the Window that will pop up, you want to look for the FHIR Listener extension.
 You will not find one, so you need to add it from your computer’s download folder where you have downloaded it.
 Download it here.
 If you don’t have access to the files click “browse” at the right bottom of the “Extensions” window.
 Find the FHIR zip file and open it and hit “Install.”

 Before you see the effects, you need to need to restart your Mirth server.
-Once you have restarted Mirth you need to log back into mirth connect go to “Extensions” again the way you did before and check if the FHIR Listener extension is installed.
+Once you have restarted Mirth you need to log back into mirth connect to go to “Extensions” again the way you did before and check if the FHIR Listener extension is installed.
 You will see something like the following.

 Once this is done you need to import the channel to the Mirth Connect server.